 Basic net loss per share excludes the effect of dilution and is computed by dividing net loss by the weighted-average number of shares outstanding for the period.
 Diluted net loss per share reflects the potential dilution that could occur if securities or other contracts to issue shares were exercised into shares.
 In calculating diluted net loss per share, the numerator is adjusted for the change in the fair value of the warrant liability (only if dilutive) and the denominator is increased to include the number of potentially dilutive common shares assumed to be outstanding during the period using the treasury stock method.

-The following table sets forth the reconciliation of the numerator and denominator used in the computation of basic and diluted net loss per common share for the three and nine-months ended September 30, 2018 and 2017:
+The following table sets forth the reconciliation of the numerator and denominator used in the computation of basic and diluted net loss per common share:

 The entire disclosure for earnings per share.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef